 They are linked to “dead zones” in the world’s lakes and rivers, where little life occurs beneath the surface of the water.

 It is caused by the discharge of organic and inorganic industrial wastes and effluents into waterways.
 Paper, pulp, chemical, textile, and dyeing businesses, as well as petroleum refineries, tanneries, and electroplating industries, are the major perpetrators.
 These industries discharge dyes, detergents, acids, salts, and heavy metals such as lead and mercury, as well as pesticides, fertilizers, synthetic compounds including carbon, plastics, and rubber, into bodies of water.

 In India, the most common solid wastes are fly ash, phosphor-gypsum, and iron and steel slags.
 Contaminated water is exceedingly hazardous to human consumption and causes chronic illnesses.

 Eg- Pollution of the Ganga river due to industrial runoffs and human disposals; have caused extinction and endangerment of species.

 When hot water from industrial and thermal plants is discharged into rivers and ponds before cooling, this occurs.
-There is a link between soil and water pollution as waste dumped into soil leads to flow of pollutants to ground, as a result the groundwater is also polluted.
+There is a link between soil and water pollution as waste dumped into soil leads to the flow of pollutants to the ground, as a result, the groundwater is also polluted.
 Thermal pollution is the dumping of hot water into bodies of water.

 Thermal or nuclear power plants are the principal sources of thermal heat pollution, as are industrial effluents from petroleum refineries, pulp and paper mills, chemical plants, steel mills and smelters, sewage effluents, and biochemical activities.
 The ambient water temperature is one of the most critical conditions for aquatic fauna and plant survival.